henrysky/astroNN/docs/source/quick_start.rst

 ::

-    Tensorflow OR Tensorflow-gpu 1.11.0 (correspond to Tensorflow-Probability 0.4.0) without Keras Tensorflow OR Tensorflow-gpu 1.11.0 (correspond to Tensorflow-Probability 0.4.0) with Keras 2.2.4 Tensorflow OR Tensorflow-gpu 1.10.0 (correspond to Tensorflow-Probability 0.3.0) with Keras 2.2.0
+    Tensorflow OR Tensorflow-gpu 1.12.0 (correspond to Tensorflow-Probability 0.5.0) without Keras Tensorflow OR Tensorflow-gpu 1.12.0 (correspond to Tensorflow-Probability 0.5.0) with Keras 2.2.4 Tensorflow OR Tensorflow-gpu 1.11.0 (correspond to Tensorflow-Probability 0.4.0) with Keras 2.2.0

 For instruction on how to install Tensorflow, please refers to their official website `Installing TensorFlow`_